· Philipp Leser

 Algorithms

 We did manage to write lots of stuff without mentioning Variational Auto Encoders once.
-I do believe, that there are many good ways to detect anomalies.
+I do believe that there are many good ways to detect anomalies.
 Like in other ML applications, or literally anything involving uncertainty, combining different approaches will outperform a single approach.

-But given the constraints we set on ourselves we often use the following approach:
+But given the constraints we set on ourselves, we often use the following approach:

 1. we will use simple rules and thresholds wherever possible!
-This includes hard coded rules to detect known anomalies.
+This includes hard-coded rules to detect known anomalies.

 2. for everything else, we use an ML model to predict the past!

-3. we use conformal prediction to get some handle on the uncertainty (see the awesome git from Valeriy Manokhin on conformal prediction)
+3. we use conformal prediction to get some handle on the uncertainty (see the awesome git from Valeriy Manokhin on conformal prediction )

-4. We then use a CUSUM control charts of the imputation error or comparable things (moving average fo the error) to flag anomalies.
-At present we often use a conformal prediction inspired approach and calibrate that error metric on a calibration set.
+4. We then use a CUSUM control charts of the imputation error or comparable things (moving average to the error) to flag anomalies.
+At present, we often use a conformal prediction inspired approach and calibrate that error metric on a calibration set.
 Like getting the 99% percentile of the CUSUM or moving average of the error.
 This is a bit hand-wavy.
 Since a CUSUM on a random variable is just a function of a random variable, we will try to switch to e-values (or better an e-process) in the future to become more rigorous here.
 This is even more important if you try to combine several anomaly scores.

 Item 1 is a bit controversial.
-After all, many cite the overflow of their manual rules as their reason to switch to an ML based approach.
+After all, many cite the overflow of their manual rules as their reason to switch to an ML-based approach.
 I think that is the wrong conclusion.
 If the system is large and complex, yes, your rule set and thresholds will also become cumbersome as well.
 But that does not mean that the simple rules are not worth the effort of saving them.
 In my experience, after the magical Variational Auto-Encoder reveals itself as not being some super weapon, these rules and thresholds come back again.
 There is no way around it.
 Invest time in tooling to manage and document these rules.
 But a message that reads: “anomaly alert in component A. Reason: measurement above 300 at t=2700 (link to documentation of rules)” is probably the most useful thing you will ever get out of an AD system.

 Like already mentioned: the thresholds are defined on prediction errors on a calibration set.